← Back to Payloads

 Step 5: Track And Alert

-Wire `usage` from every response into your logging layer.
+Wire usage from every response into your logging layer.
 Aggregate by user, by feature, by hour.
 Set a P99 alert when per-request tokens exceed budget.
 Most teams find a single feature path consuming 60% of tokens within an hour of wiring this up.

-async def log_usage(response, user_id: str, feature: str):
+python async def log_usage(response, user_id: str, feature: str): await metrics.gauge( "llm.tokens", response.usage.total_tokens, tags={"model": response.model, "feature": feature, "user": user_id}, )

 The Real Numbers